 Healthcare is a unique industry.
-Like B2C businesses, they rely on consumers coming and taking their service to make money.
-If they don’t have patients coming in, they can’t make a profit.
-But, how do those people find your practice?
+Like B2C businesses, they rely on consumers to come and take their service to make money.
+If they don’t have patients, they can’t make a profit.
+But how do those people find your practice?
 Well, that’s when healthcare becomes like a B2B business.
-Referrals are a huge part of getting people in the door, both from other healthcare practices, and insurance providers.
+Referrals are a huge part of getting people in the door from other healthcare practices and insurance providers.

-To find success, you have to use marketing tactics from the best of both industries.
-Here are some tactics to help market your business to attract more patients and get more referrals coming in.
+To succeed, you must use marketing tactics from the best of both industries.
+Here are some tactics to help market your business to attract more patients and get more referrals.

 Setting Yourself Up As An Expert